AdobeDocs/experience-manager-65.en/help/sites-administering/sync.md

             * named with the pattern `socialpubsync-vlt*`
             * created by `communities-user-admin`

-When the distribution queue is empty, disable user sync :
+When the distribution queue is empty, disable user sync:

 * on author

     * *uncheck *the `Enabled` checkbox for [Apache Sling Distribution Agent - Sync Agents Factory](#apache-sling-distribution-agent-sync-agents-factory)

-Once tasks are completed, to re-enable user sync :
+Once tasks are completed, to re-enable user sync:

 * on author